caam37830/default-project/midterm_checkpoint.md

 In the ODE simulation, you will model time dependent variables: `S, I, R` which represent the total number of individuals in each population (if the total population has `N` individuals, then `S + I + R = N` at all times), as well as `s, i, r`, the fraction of each population in the total population, e.g. `s(t) = S(t) / N` (i.e. `s + i + r = 1` at all times).

 Implement unit tests in a `test` folder.
 These should include tests to verify that your class methods do what you think they do, and that your ODE simulation satisfies the equations above for some choices of parameter.
+Set up these tests to run automatically when changes are pushed to GitHub.

 ## Simulations